Michigan Fishing Charters on Saginaw Bay Sportfishing for Walleye on a Great Lakes Charter Boat

 Offering Michigan fishing charters for walleye and perch on Saginaw Bay at Au Gres, Michigan and Tawas City (or East Tawas).
 Our sportfishing charter boat targets the best Great Lakes walleye fishing that Michigan, Lake Huron and Saginaw Bay have to offer.

-Notice: We are currently closed down due to the Governor's orders forcing six foot social distancing which we can't accommodate on my boat.
-Violation of these orders is a criminal offense and also voids my charter insurance as well.
-We are not taking any reservations for next year either since it is not clear that we will be able to legally operate then either.
+Notice: We are currently closed down due to Covid 19 and the confusing, and ambiguous laws, orders and guidelines for social distancing, which we can't accommodate on my boat.
+We are not taking any reservations or selling gift certificates for 2021 at this time either since it is not clear that we will be able to operate legally or safely and without fear of liability issues from Covid.

 Saginaw Bay Walleye or Perch Charters